KNKI

 Quick Answer

 A BDSM switch is someone who genuinely enjoys both dominant and submissive roles in power exchange dynamics.
 Unlike those who identify exclusively as a dom or sub, switches alternate between giving and receiving control — based on mood, partner chemistry, or context — and experience authentic fulfillment in both positions.
-Research suggests 30–50% of BDSM practitioners identify as switches.
+Community surveys and BDSM practitioner research consistently show switches make up a sizable portion of the kink community.

 What Is a BDSM Switch?